talkvip/BTSync-Java/README.md

 ## BTSync-Java

 ### Purpose
 BTSync-Java is a library for the starting and interacting with BitTorrent Sync Beta.
-To use this library you *must* have received an API Key from BitTorrent Sync which can be done here ***(insert link here)***.
+To use this library you *must* have received an API Key from BitTorrent Sync which can be done [here](http://www.bittorrent.com/sync/developers).
 Bundled with this library is the 1.3.105 version of the BitTorrent Sync Beta binary (32bit) for Windows and Linux.

 ### Background